Cursor

 Activate in Cursor

-Open a chat in Cursor and enable the One Horizon tool if it is not already active.
+Open a chat in Cursor and enable the One Horizon tool if it's not already active.
+Try asking "show my planned work for this week".

 What you can ask Cursor